-Flood Management FME Exposures 1% Annual Chance Storm Event Annual Chance Storm Event
+Flood Management FME Exposures 1% Annual Chance Storm Event 0.2% Annual Chance Storm Event

 Population 11,032,923 444,808

 Agricultural land (square miles) 9,178,538 234

 Critical facilities 284,145 474

 Road length (miles) 170,778 1,940

 Structures 3,129,957 55,581

 Residential structures 2,701,686 36,454

 LWCs 11,247 110

-Table 6.3: Summary of Existing Flood Risk Exposure in the Trinity Region approximately 11 million242,000 people.
-Tens of thousands of additional people are exposed to risk as they travel across flooded roadways and over 11,0600 LWCs.
+Table 6.3: Summary of Existing Flood Risk Exposure in the Trinity Region

+Until all FMEs are completed, their specific benefits cannot be quantified; however, the initial analysis shows that over 2.5 million residential structures are currently in the 1% annual chance storm event floodplain impacted by the proposed FMEs.
+These structures house approximately 11 million people.
+Tens of thousands of additional people are exposed to risk as they travel across flooded roadways and over 11,000 LWCs.
 These FMEs will help reduce the risks to the Trinity Region and help prevent additional people from being exposed to the 1% annual chance storm event floodplain due to expansion of the floodplain and uncontrolled development.
 By providing more accurate information on the flood risks, the communities will be empowered to control development within the floodplain.